vzcaffaro/programming-languages-2020/assignment-1.md

     eval (Plus n m) = (eval n) + (eval m) eval (Times n m) = (eval n) * (eval m)

+Here are some tips of how to find such operations in Haskell.
+- In ghci you can run `:i Integer` to find information about the data type `Integer`.
+This leads you to [GHC.Integer](https://hackage.haskell.org/package/integer-gmp-1.0.3.0/docs/GHC-Integer.html) and shows that `Integer` is an instance of various [type classes](http://learnyouahaskell.com/types-and-typeclasses) such as `Num`, `Real`, and `Integral`.
+To sumarize, run in ghci

+        :i Integer
+        :i Num
+        :i Real
+        :i Integral

-You can also use the operations defined at [GHC.Integer](https://hackage.haskell.org/package/integer-gmp-0.5.1.0/docs/GHC-Integer.html) if you add `import GHC.Integer` to `Interpreter.hs`.
+- You can use the operations defined at [GHC.Integer](https://hackage.haskell.org/package/integer-gmp-0.5.1.0/docs/GHC-Integer.html) if you add `import GHC.Integer` to `Interpreter.hs`.
+- Since the type `Integer` is an instance of the type classes `Num` and `Real` you can also use the operations at [GHC.Num](https://hackage.haskell.org/package/base-4.14.0.0/docs/GHC-Num.html) and [GHC.Real](https://www.haskell.org/haddock/libraries/GHC.Real.html).
+- `:i Num` gives `(+)` and `(-)` and `(*)` and some more but not exponentiation.
+I said that "Haskell has no secrets" when we implemented our own arithmetic on numbers.
+But if you start to using libraries that is not true anymore.
+So what can we do?
+One is to guess notation and run in ghci a command such as

+        :t (^)

+    Then, if you want to see how functions such as `(^)` are implemented you can look them up in [Hoogle](https://hoogle.haskell.org/?hoogle=%5E&scope=set%3Astackage) and follow the links that will lead you to the source code.

 **Task 1**: Extend the definition of `Exp` and `eval` by 5 other operations on the integers.
-Use the native Haskell operations on Int.
+Use the native Haskell operations on `Integer`.

 ### An interpreter for concrete syntax (2 points)